varyamereon/aviatorlogbooksite/terms-of-service.md

     any provision of this Agreement or that your conduct or content would tend to damage our reputation and goodwill.
 If we delete your account for the foregoing reasons, you may not re-register for our Services.
-We may block your email address and Internet protocol address to prevent further registration.</p>"
+We may block your email address and Internet protocol address to prevent further registration."
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"